Managing Member, Arbitrator, and Mediator

 namely arbitration, mediation, and negotiation.
 He has successfully completed comprehensive training in commercial arbitration offered by the New York State Bar Association and mediation training offered by the New York Center for Interpersonal Development, and several advanced arbitration and mediation courses, some of which he has returned to serve as a faculty

 Outside of the office, Mr. Weinreb serves as a professional Torah reader for two West Hempstead synagogues of which he is a member:

 Congregation Anshei Shalom and Young Israel of West Hempstead.
-His spouse of fourteen years, Michele A. Weinreb, a court reporter and gourmet chef (although she will never admit it if asked), keeps him both entertained and well-fed.
+His spouse of fifteen years, Michele A. Weinreb, a court reporter and gourmet chef (although she will never admit it if asked), keeps him both entertained and well-fed.
 More importantly, she serves as his perpetual